shantoroy/shantoroy.github.io/_posts/2021-06-15-camping-at-martin-dies-jr-state-park-jasper-texas.md

 ---
 layout: single
 title: "Camping and Biking at Martin Dies, Jr. State Park, Jasper, TX"
+excerpt:  "Discover the beauty of Martin Dies, Jr. State Park located in Jasper, TX, where camping and biking enthusiasts can experience the great outdoors.
+With its huge forests, sparkling waters, and diverse wildlife, this state park offers a scenic getaway from the mundane city life.
+Whether you're looking for a weekend adventure or a week-long escape, Martin Dies, Jr. State Park has everything you need for a memorable camping and biking experience."
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51253165860_fb875f1bc0_b.jpg"
   teaser: "https://live.staticflickr.com/65535/51253165860_fb875f1bc0_b.jpg"